The Dangers of Toxic Contaminated Water in America

 There are two types of PFC: the short-chained PFC and the long-chained PFC.
 These types are determined based on the length of chains they can grow into.
 The chains are composed of carbon atoms.
 Both PFC classifications are considered harmful to a person's health.

-Based on our previous article that discussed PFC and PFOA, such contaminants are capable of serious problems.
+Based on our previous article that discussed PFC and PFOA, such contaminants are capable of causing serious problems.

 Although there are no clear explanations for how PFCs and PFOA can seriously affect a person's health, it is still best to avoid drinking water containing these contaminants.